dsernst/quotes/_posts/2015-01-06-meditation-is-garbage-collection-for-your-mind.md

 * ***"I really need to meditate more"***.

   The opposite extreme.
-It's common to hear those who've found the benefit of meditation to comment on how they "don't do it as often as they should".
-Especially with our over-scheduled environment.
+It's common to hear those who've found the benefit of meditation to comment that they "don't do it as often as they should".

   But it's not something worth beating ourselves up over.
-When I do that, it just backfires.
+Whenever I do that, it just backfires.
 So let's not let meditating stress us out even further.

 ### Resources
 Find **partners**!
 Tell people that you're interested.
 In my experience, finding supportive company has been the best thing for my growth by far.